 Some of you may already be familiar with this powerhouse grain, sometimes referred to and sold as “forbidden rice”.
-Sounds sinful, eh?
-The reasons behind that could be hearsay, but according to legend, in ancient China consuming black without approval from the proper authorities can have life threatening consequences for those involved.
+Sounds sinful, doesn’t it?
+The reasons behind that could be hearsay, but according to legend, in ancient China consuming black rice without approval from the proper authorities could have life threatening consequences for those involved.
 I don’t know about you, but my taste buds are pretty stoked that the black rice prohibition has been lifted and we can all indulge in a little forbidden naughtiness.

 Black rice is an heirloom variety of rice cultivated in Asia.
 It is typically sold unmilled with the fiber-rich black husks still intact.
 It is this outer layer of bran that sets black rice apart from other types of unpolished rice, as the deep, dark pigments that it contains boasts special phytonutrients, called anthocyanins.
 Anthocyanins are responsible for the reds, blues, purples, and magenta colours also found in blueberries, grapes and açaí, all of which we know to be powerful antioxidant-rich foods.
 These compounds decrease the risk of heart disease and cancer.
 They may also aid in the prevention of macular degeneration by protecting the eyes from free radical damage, increasing circulation and stabilizing collagen structures (which hold tissues together).

-In addition to its high antioxidant content, black rice has also been shown to help prevent diseases associated with chronic inflammation, such as diabetes, and dampen allergic reactions.
+In addition to its high antioxidant content, black rice has also been shown to help prevent diseases associated with chronic inflammation, such as diabetes, and quell allergic reactions.

 Rice in general is rich in complex carbohydrates, good quality, digestible protein, yet low in fat and calories.
-Rice aids in digestion, as it is high in dietary fiber (assuming it is not white rice, of course).
-Rice bran, the husk on the outside of unprocessed rice helps to lower cholesterol, and some studies have shown it may help prevent bowel cancer.
+Whole grain rice varieties aid in digestion, as it is high in dietary fiber.
+Rice bran, the husk on the outside of unprocessed rice, helps to lower cholesterol, and some studies have shown it may help prevent bowel cancer.

 Cookin’ it up

 Like other unmilled, unprocessed rice, the black variety takes longer to cook than traditional white rice (yup, get over it).
-It should also ideally be stored under refrigeration and used within three months, to prevent spoilage.
+It should also ideally be stored in the fridge and used within three months, to prevent spoilage.
 Rinsing and soaking the rice before cooking will help to bring the cooking time down.
-As a general rule, black rice should be cooked with two cups of water to every one cup of rice, and it will need to cook for 20 to 30 minutes after soaking, or up to 60 minutes if you cook unsoaked rice.
+As a general rule, black rice should be cooked with two cups of water to every one cup of rice, and it will need to cook for about 45 minutes after soaking, or up to 60 minutes if you cook un-soaked rice.